SCRA State Laws: Comprehensive Guide for Legal Compliance

 Neb.
 Rev. Stat. § 55-702

-Federal Servicemember Civil Relief Act protections are fully adopted and extended to state National Guard members ordered to active duty by the governor in certain circumstances.
-A service member who receives orders to relocate for a service period of at least 90 days may terminate telecommunications, internet, television, gym membership, or satellite radio service contract or lease without penalty.
-A service member may also terminate a residential lease if they must move into government-owned or leased housing.
+Federal SCRA protections are fully updated and extended to state National Guard members on active duty.
+A member who receives orders to relocate for at least 90 days may terminate their lease for internet, gym membership, television, satellite radio service, or telecommunications without penalty.
+They may also terminate a residential lease if they have to move into government-owned or leased housing.

 Nevada